susom/redcap-em-giftcard-reward/docs/2026-09-14-reward-email-addr-not-populated.md

 The link-style run now produces a library row with `status=2`, `reserved_ts`, `url` = the vendor link the participant received, and `reward_email_addr` = the address it was sent to.

+## One thing the E2E turned up on the way past

+The claim page (`DisplayReward.php`) was unusable on a phone, and it is a page participants open from their inbox.
+Its Bootstrap columns were a flat `col-3 / col-6 / col-3`, with no breakpoint, so at iPhone 13 width the reward squeezed into a ~190px column and wrapped every three words; the email input had a hard `width: 250px` and overflowed the card; and the Send button was a 26px-tall sliver, well under a usable tap target.

+Fixed minimally, not redesigned: the side spacers are now `d-none d-md-block`, the card is `col-12 col-md-6`, the input is `width:100%; max-width:250px`, and the button has real padding (now 73×44px).
+The page also echoed the participant's email address into a value attribute unescaped; it now goes through `$module->escape()`.

+This is separate from the reported bug and touches a page SPARCLE never reaches.
+It is in the same file, so if you want to ship the data fix alone, the layout change is exactly three hunks in `src/DisplayReward.php`: the two `col-3` → `d-none d-md-block col-md-3` spacers, `col-6` → `col-12 col-md-6`, and the input/button block.

+**Do not drop the `$module->escape()` on that input along with them.** The page was echoing the participant's address into a `value` attribute unescaped; that belongs with the fix, not with the layout. `escape()` is `htmlspecialchars(..., ENT_QUOTES)`, which round-trips an ordinary address unchanged — asserted by `C8b` in the claim-page spec.

 ## Repairing rewards already issued

 The fix does nothing for rewards already out the door, and this was never only SPARCLE's problem —